Summary

 Explanation

-For any given point z in the complex plane, many equivalent angles correspond to the line that z lies on.
-For example, consider the point "-5-5i" in the complex plane.
-Starting from the positive real axis, you can rotate 225 degrees in the positive direction, or you can also rotate negative 135 degrees to get to z.
+Given a complex number, many equivalent angles correspond to the line on which the number lies.
+For example, consider the complex number "-5-5i" in the complex plane.
+Starting from the positive real axis, you can rotate 225 degrees in the positive direction, or you can also rotate negative 135 degrees to get to "-5-5i".

 Positive and negative angle of a complex number.

-The IMARGUMENT function deals with this ambiguity by always returning angles in the range from -π to π radians.
-For the complex number "-5-5i" this means the function returns the angle -3/4 π.
+The IMARGUMENT function always returns angles in the range from -π to π radians.
+For the complex number "-5-5i" the function returns the angle -3/4 π.

 =IMARGUMENT(COMPLEX(-5, -5)) // returns -3/4π